Snoring and Sleep Apnea

 Do you or your partner snore?
 Are you constantly tired?
 Is your energy level low?
 You may have sleep apnea!
 Click to hear more.

 At BergerHenry ENT, we have one of the foremost experts in the field of sleep apnea.
-Dr. Donald Sesso (pictured) is one of only 6 surgeons in the country to hold triple board certification in Otolaryngology, Sleep Apnea Surgery and Sleep Medicine.
+Dr. Donald Sesso, known as Philadelphia’s Snoring Doctor, is one of only 6 surgeons in the country to hold triple board certification in Otolaryngology, Sleep Apnea Surgery and Sleep Medicine.
 His extensive training at Stanford University Medical Center and years of experience have given him the expertise to offer every available treatment option for snoring and sleep apnea problems.
 Dr. Sesso is a strong believer that one surgical or medical solution does not fit everyone.
-Each treatment plan must be tailored to the patient based on specific physical exam findings, body mass index and sleep study test results.
+Each snoring and sleep apnea treatment plan must be tailored by the snoring doctor to the patient based on specific physical exam findings, body mass index and sleep study test results.
 Dr. Sesso has the best understanding of these complex sleep disorders, extraordinary treatment experience with thousands of patients, and knows how to communicate a complicated problem in an easy-to-understand manner.

 Snoring is simply an obstruction to the free flow of air through the back of your mouth and nose.
 This area is the collapsible part of the airway where your tongue and upper throat meet the soft palate and uvula.
-When these structures strike each other and vibrate, you are snoring.
+When these structures strike each other and vibrate, snoring is the result.

 - Long, soft palate and/or uvula